 Respecting the Circle of Life: Mind, Body & Spirit (RCL) is an STD/HIV and pregnancy prevention program for Native American youth between ages 11 and 19 and their parents or other trusted adults.
 The primary goal of RCL is to give youth the knowledge and skills they need to protect themselves from unplanned pregnancy and STDs, including HIV.
 The program also covers decision making, values, goal setting, communication, and how to talk with parents or other trusted adults about sexual decision making.

-The program can be offered by trained facilitators or an online training option for a self-paced Training of Educators that gives educators the knowledge and skills to implement the Respecting the Circle of Life curriculum effectively and with a high degree of fidelity.
+Educators can be trained in-person or complete an online self-paced Training of Educators that gives educators the knowledge and skills to implement the Respecting the Circle of Life curriculum effectively and with a high degree of fidelity.
 Educators can work through the e-learning modules at their own pace, with plenty of reinforcement and opportunities for review along the way.
 Subscription access to the training is provided with both the digital and print editions of the program.
 As part of the kit, the Center for American Indian Health created a comprehensive implementation guide including recruitment materials, camp schedules, and a month-by-month planning guide.

 For detailed information about packages, pricing and training options, visit ETR’s catalog.

-Please see the Johns Hopkins Center for American Indian Health Contact Information for more information or technical assistance for the Respecting the Circle of Life curriculum.
+Please see the Johns Hopkins Center for Indigenous Health Contact Information for more information or technical assistance for the Respecting the Circle of Life curriculum.

 One of the first sexual and reproductive health programs to be developed and rigorously evaluated with American Indian adolescents, Respecting the Circle of Life (RCL) was culturally adapted by Johns Hopkins University Center for American Indian Health from an evidence-based intervention for STI/HIV risk reduction called Focus on Youth + ImPACT.
 Based on Protection Motivation Theory, the FOY + ImPACT program was originally developed in Baltimore and evaluated with urban African-American youth.